scrtlabs/catalyst/docs/source/beginner-tutorial.rst

 .. code-block:: bash

-  catalyst run -f dual_moving_average.py -x bitfinex -s 2017-9-22 -e 2017-9-23 --capital-base 1000 --base-currency usd --data-frequency minute -o out.pickle
+  catalyst run -f dual_moving_average.py -x bitfinex -s 2017-9-22 -e 2017-9-23 --capital-base 1000 --quote-currency usd --data-frequency minute -o out.pickle

 Alternatively, we can make use of the ``run_algorithm()`` function included at the end of the file, where we can specify all the simulation parameters, and